ePages-de/epages-devportal/beyond-essence/help-center/design-and-formatting.md

 {% image_custom image="/assets/img/pages/essence/image-highlighting.png" width="50" %}

-If we need to number certain elements in an image, we use a fixed set of numbers:
+If we'd like to reference to certain elements in an image, we use a fixed set of numbers that we add to the images:

 {% image_custom image="/assets/img/pages/essence/numbered-image.png" width="50" %}

 ## Make use of boxes to highlight content

-We use graphically highlighted boxes for certain information.
+We use graphically highlighted boxes for information that is an info, a note, or a caution notice.
+For each of these boxes we've set a dedicated color and headline.

 ### Info boxes

-Use _Info_ boxes to give further reading hints.
-Most of the time these kind of boxes contain links to other articles that have a closer look at a certain topic.
-This way, we do not duplicate content by still providing the user with everything the needs to know.
+Use Info boxes to give further reading hints by linking to related articles.
+This way, we do not duplicate content by still providing the users with everything they need to know.

 {% image_custom image="/assets/img/pages/essence/info-box1.png" width="50" %}